nsoontie/IntroPython/README.md

 many packages useful for scientific computing.

 ### Web Browser
-We will be using the Jupyter notebook to use Python in a web browser.
+We will be using the Jupyter Notebook to use Python in a web browser.
 For this to work, you will need a reasonably up-to-date browser.
 The current versions of Chrome, Firefox, and Safari are [supported](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#browser-compatibility)